ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 {::boilerplate bcp14}

 The following terms are used throughout this document.

-- Client: An entity that provides authorization tokens to services across the Internet, in return for authorization.
+- Client: Clients obtain Tokens from an Issuer and redeem them for authorization.
-- Issuer: A service that produces Privacy Pass tokens to clients.
+- Issuer: A service that provides Tokens to Clients.
-- Private Key: The secret key used by the Issuer for issuing tokens.
+- Issuer Public Key: The public key (from a private-public key pair) used by the Issuer for issuing and verifying Tokens.
-- Public Key: The public key used by the Issuer for issuing and verifying tokens.
+- Issuer Private Key: The private key (from a private-public key pair) used by the Issuer for issuing and verifying Tokens.

+This document additionally uses the terms "Origin" and "Token" as defined in {{ARCHITECTURE}}.

 Unless otherwise specified, this document encodes protocol messages in TLS notation from {{!TLS13=RFC8446}}, Section 3.
 Moreover, all constants are in network byte order.